Premier League kits for 2021-22 season; Ranking the new jerseys - Photos

 — Crystal Palace F.C. (@CPFC) July 7, 2021

-So far Crystal Palace have only released their away kits and both are beauties, especially the third kit.
+Crystal Palace have a few beauties here.
+The away kits and both spectacular, especially the third kit.
 That retro blue and white number is majestic.
-If the home kit is half as good as these away kits, Palace will climb even further up the rankings.
+The home kit is solid and Palace are worthy of being in the top six of these rankings.

 7. Southampton